10 days of horror: The killings that stunned small-town Pennsylvania

 Police locate Sturgis' vehicle in an area known as Peddler's Village in Bucks County at 2:10 a.m., less than two miles from where the men were killed, a complaint states.

-Two hours later, investigators locate Meo's 1996 Nissam Maxima at Dinardo's family home in Solesbury Township.
-The keys and title to the vehicle, still in Meo's name, hang on the wall inside the garage of the property, a complaint states.
+Two hours later, investigators locate Meo's 1996 Nissam Maxima at Dinardo's family home in Solebury.
+The keys and title to the vehicle, still in Meo's name, hang on the wall inside the garage, a complaint states.

 Meo's life-saving diabetic kit sits unused in the car, according to the complaint.
 Meo's family tell police that he is insulin dependent and would not intentionally leave the kit behind.

-Bucks County detectives interview Dinardo at 2:30 p.m., questioning about his interactions with Dean Finocchiaro on the night he went missing.
+Bucks County detectives interview Dinardo at 2:30 p.m., questioning him about his interactions with Finocchiaro on the night he went missing.
 Dinardo tells police that he picked up Finocchiaro at his home at about 7:00 p.m. on July 7 and that Finocchiaro asked him to drive to Langhorne for "a big coke deal," the complaint states.

-Dinardo tells police that he told Finocchiaro he did not want to do that coke deal.
+Dinardo tells police that he told Finocchiaro he did not want to do that drug deal.
 He says he made Finocchiaro get out of his truck and then went fishing.
-Dinardo denied to police that he was in the Solebury Township area that evening.
+Dinardo denies to police that he was in the Solebury area that evening.

 Later that afternoon, Bucks County detectives interview Dinardo's friend from Bensalem.
-He tell them that Dinardo offered to sell him an older-model Nissan Maxima, according to the criminal complaint.
+He tells them that Dinardo offered to sell him an older-model Nissan Maxima, according to the criminal complaint.

 Day 6